carpentries-incubator/SDC-EEGLAB/_episodes/09-ICA_analysis.md

 ![study pre clust gui]({{ page.root }}/fig/pre_clust_gui.png)

 ...
-Once that some basic weights are set we can build the initial cluster structure.
+Once some basic weights are set we can build the initial cluster structure.
 Note, at this point we are not interested in how EEGLAB clusters the components together, we just need it to build an initial cluster structure so that we can modify it manually.

 ![clust comp menu]({{ page.root }}/fig/eeglab_clust_comp_menu_crop.png)

 ![clust comp gui]({{ page.root }}/fig/clust_comp_gui.png)

 #### Edit the component cluster.
-Once that the clustering is complete the GUI for viewing and editing the component cluster appears and we can start working with the cluster.
-We asked EEGLAB to cluster the components into two cluster so now we see that there is a "Parent cluster" (containing all of the components in the study) as well as "Cls 2" and "Cls 3".
+Once the clustering is complete the GUI for viewing and editing the component cluster appears and we can start working with the cluster.
+We asked EEGLAB to cluster the components into two clusters so now we see that there is a "Parent cluster" (containing all of the components in the study) as well as "Cls 2" and "Cls 3".
 We want to add two more clusters, specifically "P100" and "N170" then populate those clusters with component classification decisions that we made earlier.

 ![edit clust comp new gui]({{ page.root }}/fig/edit_clust_new_gui_crop.png)